IBM/presto-hudi-workshop/docs/lab-3/README.md

 ```

 !!! note
-    You may have an additional table if you completed lab 2 without shutting down or restarting your lakehouse cluster.
+    You may not have the `trips_table` depending on when you completed lab 2 and if you shut down or restarted your lakehouse cluster.

-Notice how Hudi has implicity created two versions of the MoR table - one suffixed with `_ro` for "read-optimized" and one suffixed with `_rt` for "real-time".
+Notice how Hudi is implicity showing us two versions of the MoR table - one suffixed with `_ro` for "read-optimized" and one suffixed with `_rt` for "real-time".
 As expected, each provides a different view.
 Right now, querying them shows the same information since we've only inserted data into the table once at time of creation.
 Run the below query on both tables to verify this.
 ```sh
 select _hoodie_commit_time, commit_num, _hoodie_file_name, fare, begin_lon, begin_lat from mor_trips_table_ro order by _hoodie_commit_time;
 ```